DISTRICT RULES & GUIDE LINES

 good standing.
 Points will not count for anyone who allows their membership to EXPIRE.

 2) Have turned in sponsorship(s) dues by June 1st of that year.
 Sponsorship dues must be paid for each horse that you want to be eligible to win a Year-End Award on.
-Sponsorship may be turned into the office at the time of signup (prior to June 1st) or may be mailed to:
+Sponsorship with Fee Must have a Sponsorship For completed in full and may be turned into the office at the time of signup or prior to June 1st may be mailed to:

 NBHA CA 18